Outdoorsy Review: List or Find an RV for Rent

 You can browse RV listings through the Outdoorsy platform by date and location.
 You’ll only see cities and states, not street addresses.

-When you find an RV you like, contact the owner through the built-in messaging system if you have questions.
+When you find a camper or RV you like, you can contact the owner through the built-in messaging system with any questions.
 If you’re good to go, just click “Request Booking” and wait for the owner to approve your request (or not, it’s their call).
 Some owners enable a feature called Instant Book, which means your reservation request will be booked instantly.

 Outdoorsy’s Cancellation Policy